SUNW4VE/ChromaFire/README.md

 button.
 Currently, there is error handling to prevent users from setting it that way
 - ChromaFire only functions properly with weapons that have a center dot with their crosshair.
 This is how the program detects enemies by nature and I am not planning to fix this

 Roadmap:
 ------------------------------------------------------------------
-- Fix known issues
 - Code cleanup
+- Integrate low-level mouse/keyboard hooks into ChromaFire to block native toggle inputs from sending through
+- Fix other known issues